The first step in making the right call on thinning is accurate assessment of initial set.

 While chemical fruit thinning is not an exact science because of differences between orchard blocks, cultivars, sites, and years, nevertheless the materials are standard.

 When fruit diameter reaches 18 mm, apples become difficult to thin with NAA and 6BA.
 Once the fruit reach about 22 mm, they begin to become unresponsive to chemical thinners.
-Apple fruits grow about 1 mm per day in warm weather, so when fruit are 18 mm in diameter, you have only about four days to apply chemical thinners.
+Apple fruits grow about 1 mm per day in warm weather, so when fruit are 18 mm in diameter, you have only 4-6 days to apply chemical thinners.

 The two chemistries that still have thinning activity at this advanced stage of fruit growth are carbaryl and ethephon.
 Where mild thinning is all that is required, carbaryl at 1 pint to 1 quart per 100 gallons may suffice.
 To create a moderately strong late thinning spray, add 1 quart of spray oil per 100 gallons of finished spray mix to the 1 quart carbaryl rate.
 Oil and captan cause phytotoxicity, so if you are using oil in this spray, keep captan out of the orchard for the next two cover sprays.